light-0ff/pixel-ziqqurat-like/README.md

 It will build:
 * For Linux and Windows, a .zip archive containing the executable and the `assets`.
-* For macOS, a dmg image with a .app containing the assets.
+* For macOS, a dmg image with a .app containing the `assets`.
-* For wasm, a .zip archive with the wasm binary, the js bindings, an html file loading it, and the assets.
+* For wasm, a .zip archive with the wasm binary, the js bindings, an html file loading it, and the `assets`.

 If you don't want to target some of those platforms, you can remove the corresponding job from the file [release.yaml](./.github/workflows/release.yaml).

 If you don't want to attach the builds to the GitHub release, set `env.add_binaries_to_github_release` to `false`.

+If you are using Git LFS, set `env.use_git_lfs` to `true` so your assets are properly checked out.

+> [!Warning]
+> GitHub's LFS storage has a quota.
+Please take a look at GitHub's documentation [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-storage-and-bandwidth-usage) to understand the quota and costs before enabling this option.

 ### Git Tag from GitHub UI